nisharga/job/README.md

 # After Submiting a google File
 <code><b>Hi, thank you much for giving me this opportunity.
 I am interested in this internship.
 I have completed all the questions in the Google Form.
 Please let me know regarding next steps.</b></code>

+# Accepting Request:
+<code><b>Thank you for accepting my application.
+I would like to have a 15 minute meeting with you where I can discuss my resume with you.
+Thank you again.</b></code>